cloudmanic/v1.options.cafe/README.md

 * Update `backend/controllers/screeners.go` to include any new screener keys.
 The var at the top `screenerItemKeys`.

 * Update the screener type in `ScreenFuncs` in `backend/screener/base.go` in init()

+* Add new tradegroup to `frontend/src/app/models/trade-group.ts` in `TradeGroupsCont`